survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 ### Setting Up `connect`

 In this case I'm going to plug in a custom `connect` to highlight a couple of key ideas.
 The implementation isn't optimal when it comes to performance.
-It is enough for this application.
-In practice you would use a well optimized connector instead.
+It is enough for this application, though.

 It would be possible to optimize the behavior with further effort.
+You could use one of the established connectors instead or develop your own here.
 That's one reason why having control over `Provider` and `connect` is useful.
-It allows further customization.
+It allows further customization and understanding of how the process works.

-The idea here is that in case we have a custom transformation defined, we'll dig the data we need from the `Provider`, apply it over our data as we defined, and then pass the resulting data to the component through props:
+In case we have a custom state transformation defined, we'll dig the data we need from the `Provider`, apply it over our data as we defined, and then pass the resulting data to the component through props:

 **app/libs/connect.jsx**